Today I’m sharing one of my favorite traditional blocks: the bow tie quilt block.

 And voila!
 A relaxing-to-sew, cute little block that you can make with scraps.
 Not sure what I’ll do with them but I don’t even care!

 Thanks for stopping by!
 This week I’m linking up with Quilt Story’s Fabric Tuesday, Sew Fresh Quilts’ Let’s Bee Social, and Freshly Pieced’s WIP Wednesday.
+If you have bow tie quilts or quilt blocks to share, please leave a link in the comments!

 This week I’m linking up my quilt library block with the Weekend Doings blog for “Sew the Library.”
 The idea is that you sew your way through all those great-but-possibly-somewhat neglected sewing books on your shelf.
 I am certainly guilty of buying quilting books and using them more to daydream than anything else, so I thought this was a great idea.